jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 * There is, **generics**

-* ``<T>`` is a stand-in for a specific type that we can specify later when we want to create a stack with a specific type
+* ``<T>`` is a stand-in for a specific type that can be specified later when the stack is created

-    * You can think of it as like a variable for a type
+    * It can be thought of like a variable, but for a type

-* Jumping ahead a little, we can specify the type of things we want in our stack like this
+* Although jumping ahead a little, consider the following example

-    * We will talk about ``ArrayStack`` in the next topic
+    * ``ArrayStack`` is discussed in the following topic

 .. code-block:: java
     :linenos:

     public class SomeClass {
         public static void main(String[] args) {
             Stack<Integer> myIntegerStack = new ArrayStack<Integer>();
             Stack<String> myStringStack = new ArrayStack<String>();
             Stack<Friend> myFriendStack = new ArrayStack<Friend>();
         }
     }

-* In the above example, we are creating three stacks, each with a different type of object as its contents
+* In the above example, three different stacks are created, each with a different type of object as its contents
-* We have gotten a little ahead of ourselves, but the takeaway is, when we create the instance of the stack, we specify the type we want within the ``<`` and ``>`` brackets
+* When creating an instance of the stack, the type is specified within the ``<`` and ``>`` symbols

-    * We will talk a little more about this in the next topic
+    * This will be discussed more in the following topic

 .. warning::

-    We do not actually need to include the ``<Type>`` on the instantiation side.
-From now on, for simplicity, I will use the *diamond operator* (``<>``) like so:
+    The inclusion of ``<Type>`` on the instantiation side is not actually needed as Java can infer the type.
+Going forward, for simplicity, Java's *diamond operator* (``<>``) will be used, like so:

         .. code-block:: java
             :linenos: